jbshep/pydev/README.md

 # pydev

-BVU students can use this repository to build their own quick Python development environment quickly.
+This repository contains a script that BVU students can run to build a Python development environment quickly.
 By running the command below, the import script will accomplish the following:

 1. Setup a virtual environment.
 2. Install a Python toolset for linting, type-checking, and unit testing.